ibexa/documentation-developer/docs/tutorials/generic_field_type/6_settings.md

 In this step you will create the `format` field for Point 2D coordinates.
 To do that, you need to define a `SettingsSchema` definition.
-You will also specify coordinates as a placeholder values `%x%` and `%y%`.
+You will also specify coordinates as placeholder values `%x%` and `%y%`.

 Open `src/FieldType/Point2D/Type.php` and add a `getSettingsSchema` method according to the following code block: